Lawsuit filed over fatal Army helicopter crash in Maryland

 - The future is bright for the video games of yesterday

-A Sikorsky spokesman declined to comment.
-Connecticut-based Sikorsky is a division of Maryland-based Lockheed Martin.
+Sikorsky spokesman Paul Jackson said the Stratford, Connecticut-based company does not comment on pending litigation.
+Sikorsky is a division of Bethesda, Maryland-based Lockheed Martin.

+About 22 minutes into the flight, there were “violent vibrations,” and the crew radioed there was a tail rotor malfunction, the lawsuit says.
+After the crew announced they were going to try to land, the tail rotor gearbox broke off the helicopter, and the chopper spun out of control and struck a tree and the ground, the suit says.

+“The men and women in the Armed Forces deserve equipment that meets the highest standards of safety and reliability,” said Timothy Loranger, the plaintiffs’ lawyer and a Marine Corps veteran.